Skip to Content

 Rosetta organizes knowledge into two scopes:

-1. Local: Sources specific to the current note relative to the patient context.
+1. Local: Sources specific to the current note and patient context.

-2. Account: Guidelines, protocols, and papers you have saved to your personal library, available across all notes.
+2. Account: Guidelines, protocols, and papers in your library, available across notes.

 PubMed Integration

-• Retrieval: Abstracts and metadata are fetched for the top results.
+• Retrieval: Fetches abstracts and metadata for top results.

-• Ingestion: Retrieval results are processed into the RAG system for the agent to use in citations.
+• Ingestion: Processes results into the RAG store for citation use.

 Usage Examples